embench/embench-iot/doc/README.md

   specified, present absolute benchmark results.
 If neither is specified, present relative results, because this is the defined norm for Embench.
 - `--metric`.
 A space separated list of section types to include when calculating the benchmark metric.
-  Permitted values ares `text`, `data`, `rodata`.
+Permitted values ares `text`, `data`, `rodata`, `bss`.
 Default value `text`.
 - `--text-output`: Output the text in a plain text format.
 This is the default.
 - `--json-output`: Output the results in json format, instead of the default plain text format.
+- `--csv-output`: Output the results as a CSV file (suitable for use in spreadsheets).
+- `--md-output`: Output the results as a table in MarkDown format.
 - `--baseline-output`: Output results in a format suitable for use as baseline data instead of the default text format.
 This can be used instead of the reference data in `baseline-data/size.json`.
+This automatically applies `--absolute`.
 - `--dummy-benchmark`: The directory which contains an empty benchmark used for library and startup routine size adjustments of other benchmarks.
+  **Note.** Primarily intended for use by developers.
 - `--file-extension`: An optional extension appended to benchmark names when building file-system paths to benchmark binaries.
 For example, specifying `.exe` would change paths of the form `bd/src/benchmark/benchmark` to `bd/src/benchmark/benchmark.exe`.
-Might be required on non-unix systems.
+Might be required on non-Unix systems.
 - `--help`: Provide help on the arguments.

-Before calculating relative or absolute benchmark sizes, the size of `dummy-benchmark` metrics is subtracted from each benchmark's size to account for toolchain specific size overhead in supporting code.
+Before calculating relative or absolute benchmark sizes, the size of `dummy-benchmark` metrics is subtracted from each benchmark's size to account for tool chain specific size overhead in supporting code.

-The size of `text`, `data`, and `rodata` metrics are determined by the flags of elf sections in each benchmark:
+The size of `text`, `data`, and `rodata` metrics are determined by the flags of elf sections in each benchmark.

-- `text`: allocated and executable
+- `text`: allocated and executable.
-- `data`: allocated and writable, optionally also executable
+- `data`: allocated and writable, optionally also executable.
-- `rodata`: allocated
+- `rodata`: allocated.
+- `bss`: all unallocated writable data.

+The official Embench scores use just `text`, however it is also make sense to use `text` + `data` + `rodata`, which is the size of an image in the ROM of an embedded system (including the initializing values for the `data` sections).
+Note that some linker scripts will allocate explicit sections for stack and/or heap, and these will be included in `bss`.

 ### Running the benchmark of code speed